Demand at auction of Azerbaijan's Central Bank exceeds supply

 By Trend

-The demand from banks exceeded the supply by five times, amounting to 757 million manat ($445 million).
+The demand from banks exceeded the supply by almost six times, amounting to 592.2 million manat ($348.3 million).

-The weighted average interest rate on deposit transactions concluded during the auction amounted to 5.7 percent.
-The period distribution of funds is 28 days.
+The weighted average interest rate on deposit transactions concluded during the auction amounted to 5.76 percent.
+The term for placing funds is 28 days.

 Central Bank of Azerbaijan began to hold the deposit auctions since mid-June 2016.